-As set out in the Corporate Code of Conduct, the Company wishes to build and maintain a reputation for integrity.
+As set out in The Sirtex Code, the Company wishes to build and maintain a reputation for integrity.
 This reputation for integrity is the result of the actions of Directors and employees in their dealings both within and outside the Company.
 The objective is to comply with the laws of any jurisdiction where the Company operates.
 Our interpretation of the law shall be such that it enhances the Company’s reputation for fair and reasonable conduct at all times.

 - Board Evaluation Policy

 The Board undertakes an assessment of its performance, individual directors and that of the Board committees annually , as set out in the Board Evaluation Policy.
 The evaluation of individual Directors focuses on the contribution of the Director to the work of the Board and the expectations of Directors as specified in the Board Charter.
 The effectiveness of the Board as a whole and of its committees is assessed against the accountabilities set down in the Board Charter and the Charter of each of its committees.
 It also takes account of the creation of shareholder value and the effectiveness of corporate strategy.